 Chis Kanaby attends the St. Michael TMIY program in Cary.

-From Chris: ‘Prior to getting involved in TMIY, I thought I was doing OK in my spiritual and family life.
+‘Prior to getting involved in TMIY, I thought I was doing OK in my spiritual and family life.
 Now, having participated for over two years, I’ve realized how much growth I still had to do, and still have to do.
 The program helps me better deal with the challenges of being a spouse and a father and helps me better appreciate both as well.
 It’s been a tremendous blessing to have developed friendships with these like-minded men whose support, acceptance and camaraderie help make our mornings enlightening and enjoyable.”

 St. Mark Catholic Church in Wilmington